lc587/id-fraud-risk-analytics/README.md

 In this project, we explored some of important features for fraud analytics, for instance, suspicious login attempts, high-frequency failed logins, multiple device logins, and frequent switches between geographic locations.
 These metrics serve as monitoring signals to detect potential fraudulent activity.
 Using information from a hacker IP dataset, we also analyzed known attack attempts and account takeover incidentsto have a bigger picture of the platform security and risk.

 This study used a synthesized dataset containing approximately 1 million login attempts from over 330k users of a large-scale online service in Norway.
 The original data were collected between February 2020 and February 2021 as part of a research project on risk-based authentication.
 You can find more details about the study [here](https://github.com/das-group/rba-dataset).
 The dataset was created from real-world login behavior observed in a single sign-on (SSO) platform.
 To protect user privacy, all sensitive information was removed or anonymized, and does not allow re-identification of customers.
+The full coding analysis is available [here](https://github.com/chenny-l/id-fraud-risk-analytics/blob/main/notebooks/id_fraud_analytics.ipynb)

 ## Overview
 The data set contains the following features related to each login